 Story – UK Hydrogen Strategy

-The UK Hydrogen Strategy backs a ‘twin track’ of pursuing green hydrogen and fossil-fuel based blue hydrogen – but lacks detail about how the transition away from this latter will be managed.
+The UK Hydrogen Strategy backs a ‘twin track’ of pursuing green hydrogen and fossil-fuel based blue hydrogen – but lacks detail about how to manage the transition away from this latter.
 Clarity on measures to avoid a lock-in of high carbon jobs and infrastructure will be essential to keep on track for climate targets and avoid stranded assets and jobs.